Old Pasadena: Other developments

 In 1887, a Chicago land speculator named Morgan built a three-story block next to the site of the County Jail.
 In 1895, John Woodbury built a modest office building for himself which he shared with Jared S. Torrance.
 This building was replaced by the Marsh Block in 1902, which took up the whole corner lot of Raymond and Kansas south of the Morgan.
 In 1894 Van der Vort constructed the building that still bears his name at 32 S. Raymond.
 In 1889, Robert MacComber built the MacComber block on the northwest corner of Raymond and Kansas.
 In 1906 Braley built a bike manufacturing building, which eventually became an Oldsmobile dealership.

 In 1887, a three-story Victorian red-brick building with bay windows and a turret on the southeast corner was constructed at 107 South Fair Oaks on the northwest corner at Dayton Street.
 It was named the "Doty Block" and housed a stagecoach showroom.
 In later years, it became The Mikado Hotel, which served the Japanese-American community.
 It became a freight depot for the Pasadena and Los Angeles Railroad, which later became part of the Pacific Electric Railway.
 Above the second floor windows on the south wall, the faint lettering "Pasadena and Los Angeles" that advertised that service can be seen today.

+During the 1900s to the 1940s, Downtown Pasadena went through rapid change as the city's population was continuously growing.
+Despite The Depression that occurred in the 1930s, Downtown Pasadena continued developing.
+Its hotels were converted into industrial, manufacturing and research offices.
+The transition of Downtown Pasadena from a tourist destination to an industrial site allowed for the area to continue its expansion and growth.